n1lby73/c-compiler/README.md

 # c-compiler
-compile your c and c++ program with one lin of code
+compile your c and c++ program with a single command